Introduction

 Points in Rummy are assigned to each card based on its face value.
 Numbered cards carry points equal to their face value, while face cards (Jacks, Queens, Kings) and Aces typically carry 10 points each.

-How to play Rummy 500 points?
+How do you play Rummy 500 points?

 How to play Point Rummy online?